National Air and Space Museum Library

 - space history, including spacecraft design and instrumentation

 Please call for an appointment as far in advance of your planned visit as possible since space is limited and the reading room may be temporarily closed to accommodate Museum functions.
-When you arrive at the National Air and Space Museum, please report to the Security Desk adjacent to the Independence Avenue entrance and have them call the Library.
+When you arrive at the National Air and Space Museum at the Steven F. Udvar-Hazy Center, please report to the Security Desk entrance and have them call the Library.
 We will send down a staff member to escort you to the Library.
 You will be issued a temporary visitor’s badge at this time.

 Photocopiers, microfilm reader/printers, and video-printers are available for a fee to researchers.
 Notebook computers may be used in the reading rooms; the use of additional computer equipment, such as scanners, as well as cameras and a copy stand is also permitted.